Debunking COVID-19 myths

 Ivermectin treats or prevents certain parasite infections in animals and in humans.
 These drugs don't treat viruses.
 Taking large doses of this drug can cause serious harm.

 Also, antibiotics are not used for viruses.
-They target another type of germs called bacteria.
+They target other germs called bacteria.